zentralopensource/zentral/docs/configuration/stores.md

 **OPTIONAL**

 The name of the source to use in the Splunk events.
+Do not use it if the source is set by the HTTP event collector.

 ### `index`

 **OPTIONAL**

 The name of the Splunk index.

-### `search_app_url`

-**OPTIONAL**

-The URL to the Splunk search app.
-For example: `https://splunk.example.com/en-US/app/search/search`.
-Empty by default.
-If set, links will be displayed in the Zentral UI to allow users to see the events in Splunk.

 ### `computer_name_as_host_sources`